Properties

 | Default labels | The default value for each property is labeled |

-The skill dynamically reads `componentPropertyDefinitions` from the component set, so the output adapts to any component regardless of how many properties it has.
+The skill rebuilds the property model from the `.md`'s `render-meta` block (`componentPropertyDefinitions`, variant axes, boolean defs, variable modes), so the output adapts to any component regardless of how many properties it has.

 ## How it works

-The property skill is primarily deterministic — scripts handle property extraction, template layout, and instance rendering, while AI reasoning handles normalization decisions and label generation.
+The property skill is primarily deterministic — scripts rebuild the property model from `render-meta`, lay out the template, and render instances, while AI reasoning handles normalization decisions and label generation.

 <Badge color="green" size="sm" shape="pill">70% Deterministic</Badge> <Badge color="purple" size="sm" shape="pill">30% AI Reasoning</Badge>